Graduation Requirements

 Dual-Degree Requirements

 Rice undergraduate students have the option of concurrently pursuing a second four-year bachelor's degree at Rice in a different discipline.
-In addition to being in a different discipline, the second degree must also be different from the one already pursuing; for example, an undergraduate pursuing a BA degree may also complete coursework leading to a BS or BMus degree.
+In addition to being in a different discipline, the second degree must also be different from the one already pursuing; for example, an undergraduate pursuing a Bachelor of Arts (BA) degree may also complete coursework leading to a Bachelor of Science (BS) or Bachelor of Music (BMus) degree.

 To earn a second bachelor’s degree, also known as a dual degree, currently enrolled undergraduates who have not yet completed their first bachelor’s degree must:

 Under certain conditions, students have the option to declare majors offered in different degree programs without pursuing the dual degree option.
-For example, a student may pursue a BS degree with a major in Physics, and choose to double major in Religion.
-(Rice does not award a BS with a major in Religion, only a BA.)
+For example, a student may pursue a Bachelor of Science (BS) degree with a major in Physics, and choose to double major in Religion.
+(Rice does not award a Bachelor of Science (BS) degree with a major in Religion, only a Bachelor of Arts (BA) degree with a major in Religion.)
 In this scenario, the student selects and completes not only the degree and major requirements of their primary program, but the major requirements for their double major.
-With the above example, upon conferral of the BS degree with a major in Physics, the student's final academic transcript will include not only that awarded BS degree and Physics major, but the sentence notation, “Student has additionally met the requirements for a major in Religion, normally associated with a Bachelor of Arts degree."
+With the above example, upon conferral of the Bachelor of Science (BS) degree with a major in Physics, the student's final academic transcript will include not only that awarded Bachelor of Science (BS) degree and Physics major, but the sentence notation, “Student has additionally met the requirements for a major in Religion, normally associated with a Bachelor of Arts degree."
 More information on this option, sometimes referred to as the "No-Degree Option", may be found on the Office of the Registrar website, on the Majors, Minors, and University Certificates page.

 Students with a previously earned bachelor’s degree from Rice who wish to earn a second bachelor’s should look at the Second Bachelor’s Degree for Rice Alumni page.